Cycling: Bernal tipped for greatness by five-time Tour winner Hinault

 "When you wear the yellow jersey everyone knows who you are, the leader, this distinctive jersey is so eye-catching everyone automatically sees you and senses you are the leader."

-During a nine-year run when Frenchmen won the Tour de France eight times, Hinault finished first in 1978, 1979, 1981, 1982 and 1985, He also won the Giro three times and the Vuelta twice.
-His five victories are officially the record, though Lance Armstrong later finished first six times only to be stripped of his victories for doping.
+During a nine-year run when French riders won the Tour de France eight times, Hinault finished first in 1978, 1979, 1981, 1982 and 1985.
+He also won the Giro three times and the Vuelta twice.
+His five victories are officially the record, though Lance Armstrong later finished first seven times only to be stripped of his victories for doping.

-When asked if Chris Froome would overcome a recent operation on a broken thigh in June, Hinault said there was no reason why not.
+Hinault said he saw no reason why Chris Froome could not overcome the injuries he suffered in a crash in June which have ruled him out of this year's race.

 "He's 34 now and had a serious accident this year, so let's wait and see what happens with that next year, what condition he's in,"